code-architect/Code-Ark-2.0/readme.md

 Change the config.php to attach your database details.
 Thats the only change you have to do.
 I have an example application for learning purposes, modify it or remove it entirely, it's up to you.
 This framework follows the basic MVC-R (Model, View, Controller, Router) structure.
 And also it's very easy to understand.
+ Create a database first the after installation connect the database with config.php

 ## **Router**
 In the routes file declare the routes like <code>$router->get('about', 'PagesController@about');</code><br/> or <br/>